-LocationElmwood Court, 38 Battersea Park Rd, London SW11 4JE, UK
+LocationElmwood Court, 38 Battersea Park Rd, London SW11 4JE, United Kingdom

 From the architect.
 Elmwood court is a 5 storey, 22 unit affordable housing scheme for Peabody in Battersea, London.
 The building is situated on an open, underutilised car park within an existing Peabody Estate.
 The new residential block continues the land-use pattern of the remaining Victorian terraces along Battersea Park Road, with ground floor retail and housing above.

 There are two well defined residential entrances to separate cores flanking the retail space which will enliven the urban realm and fill a void in the streetscape.
 The street façade comes forward to the line of adjacent buildings, maximising the courtyard space to the rear.